Michal7337/AdvancedMining/README.md

 # AdvancedMining
 AdvancedMining is a plugin that adds a custom mining system.
 It functions like the one seen on Hypixel Skyblock.<br><br>
-This plugin is still new so if you find any issues or have a suggestion, please create an issue [on the GitHub](https://github.com/Michal7337/AdvancedMining/issues).
+This plugin is still new so if you find any issues or have a suggestion, please create an Issue.
 ## How it works
 The plugin adds Custom Blocks, which specify properties of the block.
 The required properties are: